HeikkiLi/VulkanoVista/README.md

 # VulkanoVista
 A simple Vulkan-based rendering project for learning and experimentation.

-This project uses SDL2 for window management, GLM for math operations, and Assimp for model loading.
+This project uses SDL3 for window management, Dear ImGui for UI, GLM for math operations, and Assimp for model loading.
 It implements basic rendering features such as:
 * Swapchain & render pipeline
 * Descriptor sets & uniform buffers
 * Depth buffering & multi-pass rendering